amanrai31/JavaScript/01js/README.md

 const myMother = new Person("Sally", "Rally", 48, "green");
 ```

-We can **NOT** add new property to constructor function just like objects, to add new property
+We can **NOT** add new property to constructor function just like objects, to add new property(property/function)
+**NOTE:** But that will be constant for all Obj made out of this Object Constructor.
 ` Person.prototype.nationality = "Indian" `

 But we can add new properties to objects=> ` myFather.height = "5.10" `